-The PAN ID Compression field shall be set to one.
-In accordance with this value of the PAN ID Compression field, the Destination PAN Identifier field shall contain the value of macPANId, while the Source PAN Identifier field shall be omitted.
+The PAC Group ID Compression field shall be set to one.
+In accordance with this value of the PAC Group ID Compression field, the Destination PAC Group Identifier field shall contain the value of macPACGId, while the Source PAC Group Identifier field shall be omitted.
 The Destination Address field shall contain the value of macCoordExtendedAddress.
 The Source Address field shall contain the value of macExtendedAddress.

 Orphan notification command

-The orphan notification command is used by an associated device that has lost synchronization with its coordinator.
+The orphan notification command is used by a peered PD that has lost synchronization with others.

-All devices shall be capable of transmitting this command, although an RFD is not required to be capable of receiving it.
+All PDs shall be capable of transmitting this command.

 The orphan notification command shall be formatted as illustrated in Figure 55.